anon767/Otter/otter/README.md

     set socket <debug socket>
     set loadingmode manual
-    step 0
+    step

 where `debug socket` can be any file name which will be used to connect to Otter.
-The last line `step 0` will cause the debugger to wait for Otter to be launched, and immediately break at the first instruction.
+The last line `step` will cause the debugger to wait for Otter to be launched, and immediately break at the first instruction.

 Finally, in a different terminal, start Otter in debug mode, giving it the same